SpartaSystems/holdmail/README.md

 [Sparta Systems](http://www.spartasystems.com) helps customers bring products to market safely and efficiently by delivering quality management software solutions that provide control and transparency throughout the enterprise and their critical supplier network.

-Holdmail is a product of Sparta's R&D department, for whom efficient and comprehensive automated testing is a central principle.
+HoldMail is a product of Sparta's R&D department, built to help us test notification systems in [our applications](http://www.spartasystems.com/solutions).
+Efficient and comprehensive automated testing is an integral feature of how we build software.
 [Come work with us!](http://www.spartasystems.com/about-us/careers).